mznu/pay-schemes/README.md

 ## Contribute

-1. Fork this repo
+1. Open `schemes.txt`
-2. Open "schemes.txt" and append scheme & short description, with a space between them
+2. Append scheme & name (and short description if needed) with a space between them

 ```
 ...
 ooopayapp OOOPay
 ```

+3. Pull Request
+4. After PR is merged, `LSApplicationQueriesSchemes.xml` will be updated automatically